aerospike/aerospike-rest-gateway/README.md

 ## Prerequisites

-* Java 8 or later
+* Java 17 or later for REST Gateway 2.0 and newer.
+Java 8 or later for REST Gateway 1.11 and earlier.
 * Aerospike Server version 4.9+

 ## Installation